I'm particularly interested in travel, reading, history, and cooking.

 - 3 tablespoons white wine or lemon juice

-- Combing together the lamb, salt, onion, turmeric, ginger, cayenne pepper, vegetable oil, and garlic in a large casserole dish, and add in 1 3/4 cups of water.
+- Combine together the lamb, salt, onion, turmeric, ginger, cayenne pepper, vegetable oil, and garlic in a large casserole dish, and add 1 3/4 cups of water.
 Bring to a simmer, then reduce heat and simmer for 45 minutes.

 - Simultaneously, combine the chopped and mostly seeded green peppers (change depending on the degree of spice needed, leaving in or taking out varying degrees of seeds), mint, cilantro, and lemon juice/white wine, as well as 2 tablespoons of water in a blender.
 Blend until very smooth.